wdehoog/donnie-ubports/README.md

 # Donnie

-A UPnP Audio Player for UBports.
+A UPnP Audio Player for Ubuntu Touch.

-Browse your audio files on your UPnP server and play them on your UBports phone.
+Browse your audio files on your UPnP server and play them on your Ubuntu Touch phone.

 Tested with [MinimServer](https://minimserver.com/) and [Gerbera](https://gerbera.io/) on a Oneplus One.